infotexture/precisely-prettier/README.md

 ### Formatting source files

 To call the formatting script manually, run `yarn format`.
+(Run it here to format the files in the `test/` folder.)

 _If you're one of those impatient types that likes to save keystrokes, you can use the `yarn fmt` alias instead._